vsnv/CatFacts/README.md

 ![graph](Targets/CatFactsApp/Resources/Media.xcassets/AppIcon.appiconset/180.png)

 # CatFacts
-An example of an app architecture with concepts:
+An example of an app architecture with concepts such as:
 - Modular
 - Unidirectional
 - Domain Driven